15 Earth Day Activities for Kids of All Ages

 5. Choose a book

-Earth Day books would be great, but there’s a wealth of books out there to inspire even the most reluctant readers.
-While learning about how important it is to protect the planet, take the opportunity to learn about why our indigenous communities around the world are the guardians of biodiversity.
+Earth Day books would be great, but there’s a wealth of books to inspire even the most reluctant readers.
+While learning about how important it is to protect the planet, please take the opportunity to learn about why our indigenous communities around the world are the guardians of biodiversity.

 6. Earth Day craft

-Gather some recyclable materials (cereal boxes, plastic bottles, old magazines, egg cartons, etc.) and ask the kids to design an art project using these items.
+Gather recyclable materials (cereal boxes, plastic bottles, old magazines, egg cartons, etc.) and ask the kids to design an art project using these items.
 An art activity using recyclable materials sends a great message to the kids that they can recycle items for other purposes.
-Again think to reduce, recycle, and reuse for this Earth Day art project.
+Again, consider reducing, recycling, and reusing for this Earth Day art project.

 7. Coloring